 features, using the framework of what I call 'cognitive realism' (the extent to

 which a text's evocation of cognition corresponds to how our minds actually

-Kafka's Cognitive Realism, tries to put these principles into practice in
+Kafka's Cognitive Realism, put these principles into practice in

 the context of Kafka and enactive cognition; it was published by Routledge in